leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ## Common I/O models

-Before digging into "problem" description and event-loop explanation part, let's step back and take a look at the bigger picture, exploring the differences among the most common Input/Output(short for I/O) models under Unix-like operating system as well as the appropriate programming models which fit in these I/O models individually.
+Before digging into "problem" description and event-loop explanation part, let's step back and take a look at the bigger picture, exploring the basic differences in the most common Input/Output(short for I/O) models under Unix-like operating system as well as the appropriate programming models which fit in these I/O models individually.

 This is not intented as an exhaustive review to these common I/O models, just a quick walk through to illustrate the basic differences in the five models.